dask/dask/docs/source/order.rst

 At a glance, we can see that this ordering is looks much more regular and uniform.
-There's fewer lines crossing, and the color of the ordering moves cleanly from bottom to top, left to right, which indicates that Dask is completing one chain of computation before moving onto the next.
+There's fewer lines crossing, and the color of the ordering moves smoothly from bottom to top, left to right.
+This shows that Dask is completing one chain of computation before moving onto the next.

 The lesson here is *not* "always use ``inline_array=True``".
 While the static